SCCapstone/World-Watchlist/README.md

 npm i
 npm run test
 ```
-##### Running through SeleniumIDE
+##### Running behavoiral tests through SeleniumIDE
 ionic serve
 Open SeleniumIDE and press CMD+O
-Choose a .side file from the tests directory
-Run press the play button in SeleniumIDE to run the desired test
+Select WorldWatchlistSettingsTests.side from \World-Watchlist\tests
+In SeleniumIDE, select one of the available tests and hit the play button.
+Information about a running test can be found in the 'Log' section.
 #### Authors

 Nguyen Nguyen - nguyentwotimes@gmail.com